tomjschuster/cloudflare-pages-deploy-action/README.md

 ![Cloudflare Page deploying from GitHub Actions](./assets/action-example.png)

-## Limitations
+## Current Limitations

-- This action ALWAYS deploys your production branch.
-This is due the fact that the Cloudflare v4 API `Create deployment` endpoint currently only supports creating production deployments.
-This means:
+- Because the Cloudflare v4 API `Create deployment` endpoint only supports creating production deployments, this action ALWAYS deploys your production branch.
+Therefore:
   - This action should only be used on pushes to the branch configured as your Pages project's production branch (`main`, by default).
   - This action DOES NOT create any preview deployments.
   - This action DOES NOT create any comments on any pull requests